arrow-left

 Domain logic layer

-Open Smart Grid Platform Core layer
+Open Smart Grid Platform core layer

 Protocol layer